Cosmological constraints on exotic injection of electromagnetic energy: Results: Summary of constraints and comparison with other probes

-where parameters have been adjusted on direct observation of the ionized hydrogen fraction $Q_{\rm HII} (z)$ and are given by $z_{\rm p} = 6.1$, $Q_{\rm p}\equiv Q_{\rm HII} (z_{\rm p}) = 0.99986$ and $\lambda = 0.73$.
-Similarly to Ref.~\cite{Oldengott:2016yjc}, we fix $z_{\rm p}$ and $Q_{\rm p}$ to their best-fit values and let however $\lambda$, the evolution rate, free to vary as it allows do describe a large range of possible ionisation histories.
-Note that we could have used the power-law asymmetric reionization suggested by \cite{Adam:2016hgk} and we have checked that differences between the two parameterizations are invisible at the current sensitivity, and possibly even for future CMB experiments.
-In the camb-like reionization, we obtain $\xi<5.28\times10^{-26}\,{\rm s}^{-1}$ (95$\%$ CL), whereas the use of the redshift-asymmetric parameterization yielded $\xi<6.03\times10^{-26}\,{\rm s}^{-1}$ (95$\%$ CL) which is comparable to what has been found in Ref.~\cite{Oldengott:2016yjc}.
-The difference between the two parameterizations being only at the 15$\%$ level, we will from now on stick to the more common camb-like reionization.\\
+The parameters of the second model have been estimated to be close to $z_{\rm p} = 6.1$, $Q_{\rm p}\equiv Q_{\rm HII} (z_{\rm p}) = 0.99986$ and $\lambda = 0.73$ by direct observations of the ionized hydrogen fraction $Q_{\rm HII} (z)$.
+Similarly to Ref.~\cite{Oldengott:2016yjc}, we fix $z_{\rm p}$ and $Q_{\rm p}$ to their best-fit values, and we let the evolution rate $\lambda$ free to vary in order to cover a large range of possible ionization histories.
+Note that we could have used instead the power-law asymmetric reionization suggested by Ref.~\cite{Adam:2016hgk}.
+In fact, we have checked explicitly that differences between the two parameterizations are not visible at the current sensitivity level, and most probably even for future CMB experiments.

+For these test runs, we use for simplicity the on-the-spot approximation, and we are only interested in long-lived particles.
+Hence the only relevant parameter describing the e.m. decay sector is the combination $\xi$ defined in Eq.~(\ref{eq:xi}).
+With camb-like reionization, we obtain $\xi<5.28\times10^{-26}\,{\rm s}^{-1}$ (95$\%$ CL), whereas the use of the redshift-asymmetric parameterization yields $\xi<6.03\times10^{-26}\,{\rm s}^{-1}$ (95$\%$ CL), which is comparable to the results of Ref.~\cite{Oldengott:2016yjc}.
+The difference is only at the level of 15$\%$, which is anyway the accuracy level expected for the theoretical calculation of transfer functions in the beyond-on-the-spot approximation, and hence the precision with which we expect to estimate the decay lifetime in general using CMB data.
+We conclude that assumptions on the reionization history have a marginal impact on lifetime bounds, and from now on we will always rely on the instantaneous camb-like parametrization.\\